-The gig economy in 2021: New strategies for recruiting temporary workers
+The gig economy: strategies for recruiting temporary workers

 The gig economy has been buzzed about for some time, and after a year with a pandemic and economic unrest, more employers and workers have seemed to embrace temporary and contract workers than ever before – giving new life, and perhaps a new definition to the meaning of “gig work.”
 But how do you go about recruiting temporary workers?

 According to recent Monster survey data, in light of the coronavirus pandemic, 92% of respondents said they think now is a good time to look into the gig economy.
 Among those: